AndySomogyi/mechanica/docs/source/concepts.rst

 Right now, I have the concept of a ‘Potential’, these are objects that are specified in terms of potential function, and internally, the integrator does a bit of magic with them, and uses them calculate the conservative force that gets added to the total force.
 Things like bonds, angles, long-range non-bonded forces are all specified in terms of potentials.
 This works great for conservative forces, and is numerically actually faster then specifying a force function directly.
-Also, but specifying conservative forces as a potential, that lets me have both a ‘potential_energy’ and a ‘kinetic_energy’ attributes on the universe (and also the object type, i.e. if a user creates a ‘MyParticleType’, they can call MyParticleType.kinetic_energy and this returns the total kinetic energy of all objets of this type).
+Also, but specifying conservative forces as a potential, that lets me have both a ‘potential_energy’ and a ‘kinetic_energy’ attributes on the universe (and also the object type, i.e. if a user creates a ‘MyParticleType’, they can call MyParticleType.kinetic_energy and this returns the total kinetic energy of all objects of this type).

 However, for non-conservative forces, like temperature, friction, etc, these are almost always defined as forces.
 We can associate a potential energy with a conservative force, but not a non-conservative (or random) force.